hashicorp/vagrant/website/docs/source/v2/synced-folders/rsync.html.md

   pattern.
 By default, the ".vagrant/" directory is excluded.
 We recommend excluding revision control directories such as ".git/" as well.

+* `rsync__rsync_path` (string) - The path on the remote host where rsync is and how it is executed.
+This is platform specific but defaults to "sudo rsync" for many guests.

 * `rsync__verbose` (boolean) - If true, then the output from the rsync process will be echoed to the console.
-The output of rsync is subject to rsync__args of course.
+The output of rsync is subject to `rsync__args` of course.
 By default, this is false.

 ## Example